lqkhoo/rf-calculator/README.md

 ## Known differences across game versions
 * For each piece of equipment, RF5 performs a straight sum of the stats of ingredients in each slot.
 In RF4 (the 3DS version), the game uses the function `floor(total_stats * -1) * -1`, and it was possible to squeeze in one extra % in resistance from mealy apples / items with negative resistances, in conjunction with ObjectX.
+* The JP wiki reports that in RF5, certain scales (three of them) don't provide the shield stat bonus.
 * As far as I know, there are no system (e.g. calculation) differences between Rune Factory 4, and Rune Factory 4 Special.

 # For developers